vikejs/vike/readme.md

 Environement: `Node.js`

-The Vite plugin has no options, just include it in your `vite.config.js`'s `module.exports.plugins`.
+The Vite plugin has no options.

 ```js
 // vite.config.js